-The danger is not commercialisation per se but our constant identification with its inner and outer manifestation, in which humanity’s intelligence is led in the opposite direction from nature and spiritual evolution.
+The greatest danger in the world today is not commercialisation per se but our constant identification with its inner and outer manifestation, whereby human intelligence is led in the opposite direction from nature and spiritual evolution.

-'Sharing is the key to solving the world’s problems’.
+'Sharing is the key to solving the world’s problems.’
 Such a statement is so simple that it may fail to make an appeal, so we must go much deeper into this subject if we want to comprehend what this means.
 In order to understand how sharing is the surest guide to justice, peace and right human relations, we need to investigate its meaning and significance from many angles—including psychologically and spiritually, as well as from a social, economic and political perspective.
-In the course of our enquiry it is therefore necessary to watch closely the movement of our thoughts so that no ideologies, beliefs or isms enter into our minds.
-There are myriads of ways to look at sharing because the nature of this principle is a powerhouse within the Laws of Life, and anyone can intuit and experience its extraordinary versatility.
-But if it is true that sharing is fundamentally important for our continued evolution on this Earth, then the first question we need to examine is: why isn’t this principle understood as an answer to the crisis of our civilisation?
+There are myriad ways to look at sharing because the nature of this principle is a powerhouse within the Laws of Life, and anyone can intuit and experience its extraordinary versatility.
+But if it is true that sharing is fundamentally important for our continued evolution on this earth, then the first question we need to examine is: why isn’t this principle understood as an answer to the crisis of our civilisation?

 We all understand what sharing means on a personal level, as everybody shares within their homes and communities.
 So why do so few people understand the need to implement the principle of sharing on a national and worldwide level?
-A large part of the answer to this question can be simply put: it is because the foundations of our society have been constructed in such a way that market forces have become loose.
-We have developed complex economic and political systems that are increasingly geared towards profit and commercialisation: the tax structures, the large corporations, the countless legal regulations that are created to defend private interests - all of this creates a highly complicated and divisive society.
+A large part of the answer to this question can be simply put: it is because the foundations of our societies have been constructed in such a way that market forces have been given too much free reign, and effectively let loose.
+We have developed complex economic and political systems that are increasingly geared towards profit and commercialisation—the tax structures, the large corporations, the countless legal regulations that are created to defend private interests.
+All of this creates an extremely complicated and divisive society.
 Nobody understands the system in the end, but the system understands precisely how to manipulate us for its own purposes.
 And in such a complex society, with so many laws and policies created to facilitate commercialisation, the principle of sharing is almost non-existent.

 As long as we live in a society that is driven by profit and commercialisation, the principle of sharing will always be eclipsed.
 In every sphere of human activity it can be observed that when commercialisation moves in, sharing moves out.
 The same reality also pertains to the environment: when commercialisation moves in, nature moves out.
-Indeed when commercialisation moves in it can be so invasive, so destructive, that it can break apart families.
+Indeed, when commercialisation moves in it can be so invasive, so destructive, that it can break apart families.
 It can break apart traditions and national identities, as we have seen with many free trade agreements and the economic integration of Europe.
-Wherever these forces are unleashed it can lead to a widening gulf between rich and poor, a loss of community solidarity and a contagion of spiritual turmoil, and ultimately a diversion of man’s God-given intelligence in the opposite direction of social progress and evolution.
-Indeed if commercialisation is left to blindly guide a society for a long enough period of time, it may even compromise human life.
+Wherever these forces are unleashed it can lead to a widening gulf between rich and poor, a contagion of spiritual turmoil, and ultimately a diversion of man’s God-given intelligence in the opposite direction of social progress and evolution.

-The ability to look at oneself inwardly without fear has been swiftly abducted by the forces of commercialisation.
-Even in our closest personal relationships we live in fear as a result of our continuous search for happiness and security, which is the point at which commercialisation enters human affairs and damages us psychologically.
-It creates endless desires for objects and possessions, and places a limit within our consciousness so that we do not see beyond our emotional attachments.
-It can reduce us to queuing all night long for the latest fad or gadget, and is capable of putting us into a trance until we think that shopping is our religion, or that the profoundest meaning of common sense is ‘buy two and get one for free’.
+The ability to look at oneself inwardly without fear is swiftly abducted by the forces of commercialisation.
+Even in our closest personal relationships we live in fear as a result of our continuous search for happiness and security, which is how commercialisation infiltrates our minds and manipulates us psychologically.
+It creates endless desires for objects and possessions, and it places a limit within our consciousness so that we do not see beyond our emotional attachments.
+It can reduce us to queuing all night long for the latest fad or gadget, and it is capable of putting us into a trance until we think that shopping is our religion, or that the profoundest meaning of common sense is ‘buy one, get one free’.
 It can lead a person to look at a prospective partner and think: ‘They are good looking, but do they have any money?’
 Or it can induce the teenager to copy their schoolmates and aspire to be like them too, to wear the ever-changing fashions and flaunt the expensive ‘look’.
-It is very easy for commercialisation to manipulate the brains of young children, and to distort the true meaning of education which is concerned with inner freedom and Self-knowledge, not conformity or competition.
+It is very easy for commercialisation to manipulate the brains of young children, and to distort the true meaning of education—which really concerns inner freedom and self-knowledge, not conformity, comparison or competition.
 Commercialisation makes us small, it makes us afraid, it degrades our humility, and we are not even aware of it.
 These forces have built into our minds such conditioning and fear that the simple way of sharing no longer makes an appeal, leading to mental blindness of the highest order.

-Thus it is no exaggeration to say that commercialisation is the bête noire of human evolution, like an invisible tsunami that slowly deluges all levels and aspects of society.
-People who believe in the devil better think again about where the devil is, if such a thing exists.
-Our complacency and wrong education has led commercialisation to become like a powerful hammer, while sharing has become a miniscule nail.
-To the extent that it has become a way of life to know that people are dying from hunger in other parts of the world, while we ourselves do nothing to prevent it.
+Thus it is no exaggeration to say that commercialisation is the bête noire of human evolution, or like an invisible tsunami that slowly deluges all levels and aspects of society.
+Anyone who believes in the devil should think again about who and what that is, if such a thing exists.
+What is evil, after all, without our freely chosen identification with its manifestation?
+Our complacency and wrong education has turned commercialisation into a powerful hammer, while the principle of sharing is a miniscule nail—meaning it’s a way of life to know that people are dying from hunger in other parts of the world, while we ourselves do nothing about it.

 In truth, commercialisation is nothing less than a silent war, a war against humanity’s growth and evolution.
-This point cannot be emphasised strongly enough: commercialisation is a war.
+This statement cannot be emphasised strongly enough: commercialisation is a war.
 Not just a war between different sides, between competing nations or rival tribes, but a war in itself.
-It is a war that is being waged within every household, community and nation because commercialisation is so devious, so intelligent, that it knows exactly the weaknesses of humanity.
-It knows our emotional nature intimately well because this is where it resides, and from where it manipulates.
-And from here it infiltrates our beliefs and ideologies, and fosters different factions, and feeds off the political parties fighting one another.
-It is so subtle that it is able to buy stocks and shares in our beliefs and isms, and this is where it invests in order to grow.
+It is a war that is being waged within every household, community and nation because commercialisation is so devious, so intelligent, that it precisely knows the weaknesses of humanity.
+It knows our emotional nature intimately well because this is where it resides, and from where it manipulates us.
+And from there it fuses with our beliefs and ideologies, and fosters different factions, and feeds off the political parties fighting one another.
+It is so subtle that it is able to buy stocks and shares in our beliefs and isms, for this is where it invests in order to grow.

 The following points summarise only some of the veiled, pervasive and extremely dangerous effects on humanity of rampant commercialisation that: